NextronSystems/asgard-manual/usage/appendix.rst

 Ensure you have access and credentials to the following systems, as well as connectivity as follows:

-*
-  ASGARD Management Center version 1
+* **ASGARD Management Center version 1**
    * Administrative Web User
    * Credentials for the ssh user: bsk

-*
-  ASGARD Management Center version 2
+* **ASGARD Management Center version 2**
    * Administrative Web User
    * Credentials for the ssh user: nextron

-*
-  Connectivity between ASGARD 1 and ASGARD 2
+* **Connectivity between ASGARD 1 and ASGARD 2**
    * Required only if new agents are transferred via SCP

-*
-  Client/Server System(s) connected to ASGARD v1 needs connectivity to ASGARD v2
+* **Client/Server System(s) connected to ASGARD v1 needs connectivity to ASGARD v2**

-*
-  Access to a new update server
+* **Access to a new update server**
    * update1.nextron-systems.com
    * update2.nextron-systems.com
    * update3.nextron-systems.com

-  * deb.nextron-systems.com
+For a detailed and up to date list of our update and licensing servers, please visit https://www.nextron-systems.com/hosts/.

 Migration
 ^^^^^^^^^

-Identify the systems you want to migrate and perform the following actions on each of the same.
+Identify the agents you want to migrate and perform the following actions on each of the them.

 Identify the system to be migrated
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Connect to your ASGARD Management Center version 1.x and identify the system you plan to migrate.

 .. figure:: ../images/migrate1.png
-   :target: ../_images/migrate1.png
    :alt: Overview of Assets

    Overview of Assets